webersab/relationExtractionPipeline/README.txt

 BINARY RELATION EXTRACTION PIPELINE FOR GERMAN

 This repository contains a pipeline for the extraction of binary relations from German text.
-It takes as input a JSON formatted corpus file (see section "INPUT DATA FORMAT") and produces two output files (binary_realtions.json and types.txt).
+It takes as input a JSON formatted corpus file (see section "INPUT DATA FORMAT") and produces two output files (binary_relations.json and types.txt).
 The binary_relations.json file contains those relations that were automatically extracted from the input corpus and types.txt contains a list of FIGER types for those entities participating in the binary relations.
 These output files may be used independently or as the interface to the language-independent section of Javad Hosseini's pipeline, to construct entailment graphs.
 Both output files are described in the section "OUTPUT FORMAT".

-As of 09/04/2018 the pipeline performs the following steps:
+As of 25/06/2018 the pipeline performs the following steps:
-* Extract raw text from JSON format corpus and write each article to a separate file (main.py)
+1) Extract raw text from JSON format corpus, perform sentence segmentation and create batches of articles.
+Write each batch to a separate file. ([preprocessing.py], this step is run as a single process.)
-* Sentence segmentation with NLTK (preprocessing.py)
-* Word tokenisation / CoNLL format preprocessing with UDPipe (preprocessing.py)
+2) Word tokenisation / CoNLL format preprocessing with UDPipe ([preprocessing.py], this step is run in parallel using python’s multiprocessing library.)
-* Parsing with UnstableParser (parsing.py)
+3) Named entity recognition with Stanford NER + german model ([ner.py], this step is run in parallel.)
-* Parser output pre-processing for German compounds using an auxialliary script for the UnstableParser (parasing.py)
+4) Parsing with UnstableParser.
+Parser output post-processing for German compounds is achieved using an auxiliary script for the UnstableParser ([parsing.py], this step is run in parallel.)
-* Named entity recognition with Stanford NER + german model (ner.py)
-* Extraction of common entities (nouns in the parser output) (helper_functions.py / nel.py)
-* Named entity linking with AGDISTIS (nel.py)
+5) Common entity extraction (from parser output) and named entity linking with AGDISTIS ([nel.py], this step is run in parallel.)
-* Binary relation extraction (binary_relation.py)
+6) Binary relation extraction ([binary_relation.py], this step is run as a single process.)

-The installation/configuration of the external components (UDPipe, UnstableParser, Stanford NER, AGDISTIS) is described in the "REQUIRMENTS" section below.
+The installation/configuration of the external components (UDPipe, UnstableParser, Stanford NER, AGDISTIS) is described in the "REQUIREMENTS" section below.

-AGDISITS returns DBpedia urls for those entities that it is able to link.
+AGDISITS returns DBPedia urls for those entities that it is able to link.
 These are mapped to FIGER types (via Freebase) so that both the English and German pipelines use the same type system.
 This is necessary to align English and German relations and entailment graphs for downstream multilingual tasks such as question answering.
-The DBpedia to FIGER mapping file is provided as a component of the pipeline, and is described in the "REQUIREMENTS" sectionb below.
+The DBPedia to FIGER mapping file is provided as a component of the pipeline, and is described in the "REQUIREMENTS" section below.

 REQUIREMENTS